Equivariant formality of the isotropy action on $\mathbb{Z}_2\oplus \mathbb{Z}_2$-symmetric spaces: A short alternative proof of the equivariant formality of the isotropy action on symmetric spaces

 \section{A short alternative proof of the equivariant formality of the isotropy action on symmetric spaces}

 We provide a short argument for the equivariant formality of symmetric spaces building upon their classification together with the classical fact that they are (geometrically) formal.

 It is a short and classical argument to prove that compact Lie groups, considered as symmetric spaces $(G\times G)/\Delta G$ (with the diagonal inclusion $\Delta G$) have equivariantly formal isotropy actions.
-In this case, the quotient $G\cong (G\times G)/\Delta G$ is obviously formal, and, rationally, the fibre projection in the Borel fibration the Borel construction is just
+In this case, the quotient $G\cong (G\times G)/\Delta G$ is obviously formal, and, rationally, the fibre projection in the Borel fibration is just